Tips for Taps Blog

 Why does my hair have a greenish tinge?

-If you have asked yourself such questions, you are not alone.
+If you've asked yourself any of these questions, you are not alone.
 These and other conditions are common effects that water quality can have your hair.
 If you've recently moved, live with copper pipes and/or wash your hair in heavily chlorinated water then it’s possible that your tap water is harming your hair.

 While tap water is often treated to a baseline standard for human consumption, there is still a lot of variability in water quality chemistry.
-Certain concentrations of chemicals in your tap water (shower water) might be causing your hair problems.
+Certain concentrations of chemicals in your tap water (e.g. shower water) might be causing your hair problems.

 Why Is My Hair Dull and Brittle?

 Hard water is water that has elevated concentrations of minerals, namely magnesium and calcium.
-It is proven that hard water can cause hair to have a weaker tensile strength, meaning that hair can break more easily.
-Hard water can also leave a layer of minerals on the hair and scalp that prevents water from breaking through and moisturizing, leaving you with brittle hair and a dry scalp.
+Hard water can cause hair to have weaker tensile strength, meaning your hair can break more easily.
+[1] Hard water can also leave a layer of minerals on the hair and scalp that prevents water from breaking through and moisturizing, leaving you with brittle hair and a dry scalp.
 Dry hair often results in dullness and frizz.

 Hard water also prevents the lathering of soaps, which can decrease the ability for shampoos and conditioners to work on your hair.
 It is also suggested that hard water can weaken hair dyes and potentially turn hair grey.